-OUTPUT DELAY (toD) is the time delay (in addition to Pipeline Delay) after the falling edge of DCLK before the data update is present at the output pins.
+OUTPUT DELAY (top) is the time delay after the falling edge of DCLK before the data update is present at the output pins.

 OVER-RANGE RECOVERY TIME is the time required after the differential input voltages goes from ±1.2V to 0V for the converter to recover and make a conversion with its rated accuracy.